Jiayi666/Jiayi666.github.io/_posts/2018-08-10-install-caffe.md

 ### Import Caffe in Python

 * To import python, the last thing we need to do is **adding caffe to python path**.
 According to [this page](https://www.cnblogs.com/yizhichun/p/6339789.html), we should add to `~/.bash_profile` with `export PYTHONPATH=path_to_caffe/python:$PYTHONPATH` (Take care!
 Many answers says to add `path_to_caffe/python/caffe` and that won't work.)

+### Import opencv installed by Homebrew at python

+* According to [this page](http://answers.opencv.org/question/2413/problems-installing-opencv-on-mac-with-python/), the cv2.os file is stored in `/usr/local/lib/python2.7/site-packages/` and we need to add this address to PYTHONPATH.